Fruchix/cheatsheets/README.md

 # cheatsheets

-> A CLI bash tool that lets you navigate through your cheatsheets using fzf.
+> A CLI bash tool that lets you navigate through your cheatsheets using fzf

 After adding this directory to your path, you'll be able to call `cheasheets` from your terminal and search through this list of cheatsheets.
 You can use multiple keywords, that will be searched in the subfolders name, the file names and the `KEYWORDS` line of each cheatsheet.